quadboston/Newton-Principia/contents/README-HOW-TO-SCRIPT.txt

         }
         ¿
         ...
-    Active area is simply a JSON key/value text where effect of key is defined in JavaScript code.
+    Active area is simply a JSON key/value text where effect of key must be defined in JavaScript code.

 references.html,
     if provided, sets common footer for all exegs.